UPenn-CIT599/COVID19SeverityPredictor/README.md

 - A model which predicts disease severity at hospital admission could augment clinical decision making; for example, whether an immediate intensive care unit admission is warranted for a patient presenting to the emergency department

 ### Design
-- Read in COVID-19 risk factors
+- Read in COVID-19 risk factors from previously published literature
  - Boolean: calculate and store relative risk of mortality
  - Continuous: store reported range of values
 - Simulate patient database based on risk factors